Frequently asked questions

 Do I need to know anything about technology or software?

-Leaders cannot simply relay on their Chief Technology Officer (CTO) or their IT teams to lead the way.
+Leaders cannot simply rely on their Chief Technology Officer (CTO) or their IT teams to lead the way.
 We encourage all members of the team, executive included to learn to use the technology alongside the daily users.

 Will I have to upgrade my company's software?